-Stable bond yields and central bank doubts lead to stability for fixed and variable options
+Stable bond yields and central bank doubts lead to stability for fixed

 This month's panel members:

 ● Ron Butler, Mortgage Broker, Verico Butler Mortgage

 ● Will Dunning, Chief Economist, CAAMP; President, Will Dunning Inc.